 Meanwhile Nottingham Law School, at Nottingham Trent University, charges £14,800 for its full-time BPTC, inclusive of course materials, assessment fees and learning resources.

 There is also a non-refundable £36 fee when applying for the BPTC through the BarSAS.

 Is funding available?

 Would-be barristers have the support of the Inns of Court.
 These barristers' clubs provide approximately £4million each year to BPTC students.
 A few barristers' chambers also offer money towards the cost of the BPTC.

-Another way to pay for the BPTC is with a Professional and Career Development Loan (PCDL), which is available from The Co-operative.
-Students can borrow between £300 and £10,000 from participating banks to be repaid at the end of their studies.
+Another way to pay for the BPTC is with a Professional and Career Development Loan (PCDL), which is available from The Co-operative Bank.
+Students can borrow between £300 and £10,000 to be repaid at the end of their studies.
 You could also fund yourself or take advantage of the scholarships and bursaries that are offered by universities.
 Search for funding opportunities and find out more about funding postgraduate study.